learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 # Overview

 When you initialize (or create) a variable, you have reserved some space in memory.
 Based on the kind -or type - of data, the interpreter will allocate a set amount of memory for your variable.
-In this lesson, it is important to know
+In this lesson, it is important to know:

 * JavaScript Datatypes
 * String Methods & Properties
 * String Properties

 ## JavaScript Data Types

 Javascript is dynamically typed - or loosely typed - which means one variable can be reassigned to a different datatype.

 JavaScript has a relatively small number of data types compared to other languages like Python.
 You've explored two of these data types already - numbers and strings.

 1. **Number**: 1, 3.14, 0.13, -100, …
 2. **String** (as in, a string of characters). examples include: "hi!", '-Cubs-', "1999" - note you can use either single or double quotation marks
 3. **Boolean**: Represents either true or false
 4. **Undefined**: has not been assigned a value, so the value is unknown